rust-lang/book/src/ch10-01-syntax.md

 The purpose of this example is to demonstrate a situation in which some generic parameters are declared with `impl` and some are declared with the method definition.
-Here, the generic parameters `X1` and `Y1` are declared after `impl`, because they go with the struct definition.
+Here, the generic parameters `X1` and `Y1` are declared after `impl` because they go with the struct definition.
 The generic parameters `X2` and `Y2` are declared after `fn mixup`, because they’re only relevant to the method.

 ### Performance of Code Using Generics